bslockhart/Slam-Bam-Kanban/README.md

 - Application includes user authentication (express-session and cookies).
 - Application uses at least one new library, package, or technology not covered in class.

-### Concept
-* Application should be a unique and novel idea.
-* Your group should clearly and concisely articulate your project idea.

 ### Deployment
 * Application deployed at live URL and loads with no errors.
 * Application GitHub URL submitted.